Matajur/Python-Data/homework_02/README.md

 In this part of the homework, we will delve further into the pandas library and look at more advanced features.

 For this exercise, we use data from the Top 50 best-selling books on Amazon over 11 years (from 2009 to 2019).
 The dataset is publicly available on Kaggle.com (https://www.kaggle.com/datasets/sootersaalu/amazon-top-50-bestselling-books-2009-2019).
-Download the csv file from the link and move it to the same directory as your work laptop (for convenience).
-After that, go to the task
+Download the csv file from the link and move it to the same directory as your work folder (for convenience).
+After that, go to the task.

 To complete this part of the homework, you will not only need to write the code, but also answer the accompanying questions.
 Where you see the answer in bold: you will need to insert the question into the file and the answer to it.